memgraph/docs/docs/reference-guide/replication.md

 "172.17.0.5"
 ```

-When a REPLICA instance is registered it will start replication in ASYNC mode
+When a REPLICA instance is registered, it will start replication in ASYNC mode
-until it synchronizes to the the current state of the database.
+until it synchronizes to the current state of the database.
 Upon
 synchronization, REPLICA instances will start replication in the replication
 mode set during registration.